fmarani/blog/content/blog/hugo-and-ipfs.md

 ## Hugo

-This site was using Django and, given the very simple content model that it had (and almost never changed), I decided to rebuild it in Hugo.
+This site was built using Django and, given the very simple content model that it had (and almost never changed), I decided to rebuild it in [Hugo](http://gohugo.io).
 I also was getting fed up of mantaining yet another dynamic site, along with runtime and databases.
 I picked Hugo because it is written in Go, therefore very easy to get going (one file to install) and it works on any platform.

 There are 2 steps for this conversion: